- Home

 When final marks are available in May, students are adjudicated (assessed for eligibility) for the programs/degrees/modules that they requested during the ITR period.
 Grade reports will be posted in Student Centre by mid-June and will inform students if they are eligible for what was requested on their ITR.
 See Adjudication for more details.

-What Happens if you're not Eligible for your First or Second Choice
+What happens if you're not eligible for your First and Second Choices

-If both your First and Second Choices are BMSc but you are not eligible for the modules you have selected for these choices, then we will look at every Double Major combination within the BMSc program to see if there is something within BMSc for which you are eligible.
+If both your First and Second Choices are BMSc but you are not eligible for the modules you have selected for these choices, then we will look at every Double Major combination within the BMSc program to see if there is something within BMSc for which you are eligible, starting with Double Majors that are in similar subjects as the modules that you chose during ITR.

-Example: if you request an Honours Specialization in Physiology as your First Choice and an Honours Specialization in Microbiology and Immunology as your Second Choice but do not get admitted to either of them for Year 3, then:
+Example: if you request the Honours Specialization in Physiology as your First Choice and the Honours Specialization in Microbiology and Immunology as your Second Choice but do not get admitted to either of them for Year 3, then:

-• you will be admitted to the BMSc (Honours) degree with the Major in Physiology + the Major in Microbiology and Immunology if you are eligible for these Double Majors because these Double Majors give you good access to the 3000-level Physiology and Microbiology and Immunology courses.
+- you will be admitted to the BMSc (Honours) degree with the Major in Physiology + the Major in Microbiology and Immunology if you are eligible because these Double Majors give you good access to the 3000-level Physiology (Pharmacology and Phys Pharm) and Microbiology and Immunology courses.

-• if you are not eligible for the BMSc (Honours) degree with the Major in Physiology + the Major in Microbiology and Immunology, then we will look at every Double Major combination to see if there is any pair of Double Majors for which you are eligible.
+- if you are not eligible for the BMSc (Honours) degree with the Major in Physiology + the Major in Microbiology and Immunology, then we will look at every Double Major combination to see if there is any pair of Double Majors in BMSc for which you are eligible.

 If you are NOT eligible for Year 3 BMSc, then:

-• you will be adjudicated into a BSc degree for Year 3, often with the Major in Medical Sciences + a Major in Biology.
+- you will be adjudicated into a Bachelor of Science (BSc) degree for Year 3, often with the Major in Medical Sciences + a Major in Biology.

-• If you requested BMSc with Honours Specialization in Physiology as your First Choice and BMSc with Honours Specialization in Microbiology and Immunology as your Second Choice, and we cannot find any Double Majors in BMSc for which you are eligible, then we will consider your for Major in Physiology + Major in Biology.
+- If you are not eligible for both your First Choice of Honours Specialization in Physiology and your Second Choice of Honours Specialization in Microbiology and Immunology, and we cannot find any Double Majors in BMSc for which you are eligible, then we will consider you for the BSc degree with Major in Physiology + Major in Biology.
 If you are not eligible for the Major in Physiology, then we will consider you for the Major in Microbiology and Immunology + Major in Biology.
-If you are not eligible, then we will consider you for Major in Medical Sciences + Major in Biology
+If you are not eligible for those Majors, then we will consider you for Major in Medical Sciences + Major in Biology.

-• you can submit a request to the Academic Advising Office in NCB 280 to tweak your module(s) within Year 3 BSc later in June/early July.
+- you can submit a request to the Academic Advising Office in NCB 280 to tweak your module(s) within the BSc degree, only, later in June/early July.
 The Academic Advising Office will not revise your modules if you have priority access to the courses in which you wish to register based on the modules assigned during the adjudication period (e.g., Major in Biology provides priority access to the same courses as Honours Specialization in Biology).
 The Academic Advising Office will not permit you to change a basic medical science Major (e.g., Major in Medical Sciences) to a different basic medical science Major (e.g., Major in Physiology) for Year 3.

-You missed the Deadline.
-What Happens if you submit your ITR Late?
+What happens if you miss deadline to submit your ITR

-Students who submitted a Change of Status request after the adjudication period to the Academic Advising Office in NCB 280 (by the deadline posted on their website will be considered for late admission to Year 3 BMSc.
-If you are admitted to Year 3 BMSc in late June, then every attempt will be made to register you in a module(s) that gives you as much access as possible to the courses in which you would like to register for Year 3.
-There are some modules in which you may not be permitted to register via the Change of Status process due to the spaces reserved in laboratory courses (e.g. modules in Biochemistry, IMS, Microbiology and Immunology, Pharmacology, Physiology).
+You will have to submit a Change of Status request in the summer, after the adjudication period, to the Academic Advising Office by the deadline posted on their website to be considered for late admission to Year 3 BMSc.
+If you are admitted to Year 3 BMSc in late June/early July, then every attempt will be made to register you in a module(s) that gives you as much access as possible to the courses in which you would like to register for Year 3.
+There are some modules in which you may not be permitted to register via the Change of Status process due to the spaces reserved in laboratory courses (e.g., modules in Biochemistry, IMS, Microbiology and Immunology, Pharmacology, Physiology).

 If you are not registered in a module that gives you priority access to courses that you would like to take, then you will have to wait until the priorities lift and the reserved spaces disappear later in July to register in the course (if space remains).